 #2.
 Make the Most of Uni Opportunities

 Uni and college can be exhausting, especially if you like to accept every social invitation that comes your way.
-But, try and make the most of each and every opportunity while you can!
+But, try and make the most of each and every opportunity while you can to improve your CV!
 Join societies, attend extra development classes, volunteer where you can… and make sure you take note of everything you do, even if you think it’s not relevant at the time.

 Again, if you’re looking to head into a creative industry or similar then why not reach out to small businesses or charities and see if there’s any voluntary work you could do for them.
 This could be anything from designing event posters to running their social media accounts for them.